-Settlement Date (T+1, or T+2, as established at the time of order placement)

-- The Authorized Participant places a creation order with the Transfer Agent. - The Marketing Agent accepts (or rejects) the creation order, which is communicated to the Authorized Participant by the Transfer Agent. - The Sponsor notifies the Liquidity Provider of the creation order. - The Sponsor determines the Total Basket NAV and any Variable Fee and Additional Creation Cash as soon as practicable after 4:00 p.m., New York time.

-- The Authorized Participant delivers to the Cash Account: - (x) in the case of a Variable Fee Cash Order, the Total Basket NAV, plus any Variable Fee; or - (y) in the case of an Actual Execution Cash Order, the Total Basket NAV, plus any Additional Creation Cash, less any Excess Creation Cash, if applicable (such amount, as applicable, the "Required Creation Cash"). - The Liquidity Provider transfers the Total Basket Amount to the Trust's Vault Balance. - Once the Trust is in simultaneous possession of (x) the Total Basket Amount and (y) the Required Creation Cash, the Trust issues the aggregate number of Shares corresponding to the Baskets ordered by the Authorized Participant, which the Transfer Agent holds for the benefit of the Authorized Participant. - Cash equal to the Required Creation Cash is delivered to the Liquidity Provider from the Cash Account. - The Transfer Agent delivers Shares to the Authorized Participant by crediting the number of Baskets created to the Authorized Participant's DTC account.
+(T+1, or T+2, as established at the time of order Trade Date (T) placement) • The Authorized Participant places a creation order with the Transfer Agent. • The Authorized Participant delivers to the Cash Account: 1 The Marketing Agent accepts (or rejects) the creation order, which is communicated to the Authorized Participant by the Transfer Agent.
+The Sponsor notifies the Liquidity Provider of the creation order.
+The Sponsor determines the Total Basket NAV and any Variable Fee and Additional Creation Cash as soon as practicable after 4:00 p.m., New York time. (x) in the case of a Variable Fee Cash Order, the Total Basket NAV, plus any Variable Fee; or (y) in the case of an Actual Execution Cash Order, the Total Basket NAV, plus any Additional Creation Cash, less any Excess Creation Cash, if applicable (such amount, as applicable, the "Required Creation Cash").
+The Liquidity Provider transfers the Total Basket Amount to the Trust's Digital Asset Account.
+Once the Trust is in simultaneous possession of (x) the Total Basket Amount and (y) the Required Creation Cash, the Trust issues the aggregate number of Shares corresponding to the Baskets ordered by the Authorized Participant, which the Transfer Agent holds for the benefit of the Authorized Participant.
+Cash equal to the Required Creation Cash is delivered to the Liquidity Provider from the Cash Account.
+The Transfer Agent delivers Shares to the Authorized Participant by crediting the number of Baskets created to the Authorized Participant's DTC account.